bjh83/makeascii/README.md

    to a format convenient for translation into ascii
  - asciizer: contains the code that actually generates the string that represents the image.
+ - contrastor: contains the code that adds contrast image to make them more asciizable.